hydephp/hyde/README.md

 > You can also create simple static pages by creating Markdown files in the _pages directory.

+> You can even create pages with full Blade support by creating files ending in .blade.php in the resources/views/pages directory.

 #### Building the static site

 Then to compile the site into static HTML all you have to do is execute the Hyde build command.